-- 1. If approved, the City's Code Compliance Division might be called to enforce compliance with the SUP, which may have a financial impact on the Division's budget and resources. - 2.
-If approved, the City's Police Department might be called to investigate noise complaints associated with the City's Noise Ordinance (Section 82-9), which may have a financial impact on the Department's budget and resources.
+- 1. If approved, the City's Code Compliance Division might be frequently called to enforce compliance with the SUP, due to the numerous homes in close proximity.
+This may have a financial impact on the Division's budget and resources. - 2.
+If approved, the City's Police Department might be called to investigate noise complaints and frequently measure decibel levels pursuant to the City's Noise Ordinance (Section 82-9), which may have a financial impact on the Department's budget and resources.